 If your goal is to make your AdOps faster, scalable, and more strategic, you’ll need to leap at some point.

-On that note: if you don’t have a formal policy on AI usage, including security protocols and governance, you absolutely must get one in place.
-If you’re still evaluating AI tools, look for a responsible, forward-thinking partner who can help your teams reap the benefits of using AI without compromising client data privacy or security.
+If you don’t have a formal policy on AI usage, including AI security protocols and governance, you absolutely must get one in place.
+If you’re still evaluating AI tools for advertising operations, look for a responsible, forward-thinking partner who can help your teams reap the benefits of using AI without compromising client data privacy or security.

 Once you know what AI tools are used, focus on practical applications.
 AI can improve a wide range of AdOps tasks, from automating bid adjustments using real-time data to optimizing creative assets.
 AI can also analyze audience behavior, predict campaign outcomes, and recommend additional keywords (or negative keywords) in real time based on what’s working and what’s not.

 AI isn’t going away.
 In fact, its usage is projected to increase in the advertising sector.
 A whopping 90% of respondents in a Basis Technologies survey said they “believe AI will radically transform digital advertising within 3-5 years.”
-Building a plan for AI ensures your agency has the technological foundation to compete in a crowded market.
+Establishing strong AI governance for your AdOps ensures your agency has the technological foundation to compete in a crowded market.

 Watch now: data-powered advertising strategies in action